microsoft/vscode-docs/docs/extensions/webview.md

 Area: extensions
 TOCTitle: Webview API
 ContentId: adddd33e-2de6-4146-853b-34d0d7e6c1f1
-PageTitle: Using the Webview API
+PageTitle: Using the Visual Studio Webview API
 DateApproved: 5/3/2018
-MetaDescription: Using the Webview Api to create fully customizable views within VS Code
+MetaDescription: Using the Webview Api to create fully customizable views within Visual Studio Code
 ---
 # VS Code Webview API

 The webview API allows extensions to create fully customizable views within Visual Studio Code.
 For example, the built-in Markdown extension uses webviews to render Markdown previews.
 Webviews can also be used to build complex user interfaces beyond what VS Code's native APIs support.

 Think of a webview as an `iframe` within VS Code that your extension controls.
-A webview can render almost any HTML content in this frame, and it communicate with extensions using message passing.
-This freedom makes webview incredibly powerful, and opens up a whole new range of extension possibilities.
+A webview can render almost any HTML content in this frame, and it communicates with extensions using message passing.
+This freedom makes webviews incredibly powerful, and opens up a whole new range of extension possibilities.

-## Should I use a Webview?
+## Should I use a webview?

 Webviews are pretty amazing, but they should also be used sparingly and only when VS Code's native API is inadequate.
 Webviews are resource heavy and run in a separate context from normal extensions.
 A poorly designed webview can also easily feel out of place within VS Code.

 Before using a webview, please consider the following:

 * Does this functionality really need to live within VS Code?
-Would it be better as a separate app or website?
+Would it be better as a separate application or website?

-* Is a webview the only way to accomplish this?
-Can I use the regular VS Code APIs instead?
+* Is a webview the only way to implement your feature?
+Can you use the regular VS Code APIs instead?

-* Will my webview add enough user value to justify its high resource cost?
+* Will your webview add enough user value to justify its high resource cost?

 Remember: Just because you can do something with webviews, doesn't mean you should.
 However, if you are confident that you need to use webviews, then this document is here to help.
 Let's get started.